How Does Scoring Work In Hockey?

-Throughout history, there has been an average of 1.67 assists per goal in the NHL.
+There has been an average of 1.67 assists per goal in the NHL throughout history.
 This statistic highlights the importance of passing and teamwork in hockey, as multiple players are usually contributing to each goal.
-This number has actually increased since the 21st century began, showing how strategy and playmaking is advancing in the modern NHL.
+This number has actually increased since the 21st century began, showing how strategy and playmaking are advancing in the modern NHL.

 How do teams get points in hockey?